Keys87/KCalc-project/README.md

 V4.0: Redesign the GUI, add new operation "√" a.k.a "square root of x"

+V4.1: Moved the result label to another position

 ### Errors

 V3.0: "int literal" error has comeback, it`s a non-fatal console error(this means that the app will work as intended even when the error is triggered),it won`t be fixed